Guy Burgess: Departure

 Meanwhile, the Foreign Office had fixed Monday 28 May as the date for confronting Maclean with their suspicions.
 Philby notified Burgess who, on Friday 25 May, bought two tickets for a weekend channel cruise on the steamship Falaise.
-These short cruises docked at the French port of St Malo, where passengers could disembark for a few hours without passport checks.
+These short cruises docked at the French port of Saint-Malo, where passengers could disembark for a few hours without passport checks.
 Burgess also hired a saloon car, and that evening drove to Maclean's house at Tatsfield, Surrey, where he introduced himself to Maclean's wife Melinda as "Roger Styles".
 (Note: Burgess created the name "Roger Styles" by conflating the titles of two Agatha Christie novels: The Murder of Roger Ackroyd and The Mysterious Affair at Styles.)
 After the three had dined, Burgess and Maclean drove rapidly to Southampton, boarding Falaise just before its midnight departure–the hired car was left abandoned on the quayside.

 The pair's subsequent movements were revealed later.
-On arrival in St Malo, they took a taxi to Rennes, then travelled by rail to Paris and on to Bern in Switzerland.
+On arrival in Saint-Malo, they took a taxi to Rennes, then travelled by rail to Paris and on to Bern in Switzerland.
 Here, by prior arrangement, they were issued with papers at the Soviet embassy before travelling to Zürich, where they caught a flight to Prague.
 Safely behind the Iron Curtain, they were able to proceed smoothly on the final stages of their journey to Moscow.